-Instagram is one of the first platforms to launch what is now referred to as the Creator Economy.
-Before influencer marketing was a well-established approach, ecommerce brands scanned Instagram for users who knew how to connect with audiences and set trends as audiences tuned in less to brands and more to people.
+Many consider Instagram to be the first platform to truly launch the creator economy as we know it today.
+Before influencer marketing was a well-established approach, ecommerce brands scanned IG for users who knew how to connect with audiences and set trends as audiences tuned in less to brands and more to people.

 Years later, thousands of brands now leverage Instagram to scale their business, connect with new customers, and nurture authentic relationships with creator partners.

 Image via Statista

 For most ecommerce brands, Instagram is one of the best places to nurture digital word-of-mouth with target audiences.
 Creators open the door for those brands to build social proof and trust with consumers.